remotemerge/totp-php/README.md

 // Create a new TOTP instance
 $totp = TotpFactory::create();

-// Replace with your secret key
+// Replace it with your secret key
 $secret = 'JBSWY3DPEHPK3PXP';

 // Generate a TOTP code